From Robotic Process Automation to Hyperautomation

 Hyperautomation looks to the future

-This is a paradox that needs to be overcome, precisely because all the tools needed to do so are available thanks to digitization.
-This was how hyperautomation developed as a strategic business approach that embraces long-term process automation in which RPA is combined with artificial intelligence (AI).
 While RPA sets rigid specifications, AI allows for a flexible kind of process control that can adapt to changing environmental conditions.
 In RPA, flows are controlled through If-Then-Else statements which can only differentiate between a few cases.
 The models used in AI-based hyperautomation can represent highly complex relationships and are continually developing in the context of machine learning.

-Traditional automation versus hyperautomation
+Traditional automation vs. hyperautomation

 So what is the actual difference between traditional automation and hyperautomation?
 Even though the two buzzwords are used in the same context, they focus on two very different points: